 Boxy tackles consumer expectations for same-day delivery with Körber

 HAMBURG, Germany, Oct.
-25, 2022 /CNW/ -- Third-party logistics startup Boxy has introduced enhanced warehouse and shipping capabilities
+25, 2022 /PRNewswire/ -- Third-party logistics startup Boxy has introduced enhanced warehouse and shipping capabilities

 Körber and Boxy have collaborated to improve e-commerce fulfillment at Boxy's newly established distribution center in Budapest, HU.
 The solution is set to bundle and optimize the processes for numerous e-commerce retailers in the Central Eastern European (CEE) region.